 Trish Warder has been working with families for thirty years.
 She enjoys education and worked as a Childbirth Educator and has facilitated Preparing to Breastfeed workshops for pregnant mums.

 She has been a IBCLC/ International Board Certified Lactation Consultant for 25 years- seven of these were as a Hospital Lactation Consultant.

-She now works in private practice in Auckland as a Lactation Consultant and postnatal midwife.
+She now works in private practice as a Lactation Consultant and postnatal midwife.